Iranian President Raisi to visit China to strengthen ties - ExBulletin

 Both countries have had strained relations with the United States and have sought to project themselves as a counterweight to American power alongside Russia.

-Washington has accused Iran of selling hundreds of attack drones to Russia for its war in Ukraine and sanctioned the executives of an Iranian drone maker.
-At the same time, ties between Moscow and Beijing have grown stronger.

-Iran marked the 44th anniversary of the 1979 Islamic Revolution on Saturday amid nationwide anti-government protests and heightened tensions with the West.
+Iran Saturday celebrated the 44th anniversary of the 1979 Islamic Revolution amid nationwide anti-government protests and heightened tensions with the West.

 |